- What is water break during pregnancy?

 What Is Water Break During Pregnancy?

 Inside the womb, the fetus is surrounded by a membranous fluid-filled sac known as amniotic sac.
 The sac protects and cushions the baby throughout your pregnancy.
-As you approach your full term, the fluid is mostly the baby’s urine.
-When this amniotic sac ruptures, the fluid exudes through the cervix and vagina.
-The rupturing of the membrane is accompanied by the release of certain hormones and chemicals that start the contractions, which is felt a few hours after the water break (1).
+When this amniotic sac ruptures, the fluid passes out through the cervix and vagina.
+The rupturing of the membrane is accompanied by the release of certain hormones and chemicals that start the contractions, signalling the start of labor (1).

 This fluid is constantly swallowed, inhaled, and expelled by the baby.
 Moreover, the fluid helps: